borisdev/resume/resume.md

 - I broke down the coding work.
 - I explained to management the microservice architecture using whiteboard diagrams.

-To scale, I trained a junior data engineer so he could help others in the following ways.
+To scale, I trained a junior data engineer, so he could help others in the following ways.

-- Train the data scientist in working with their new development environment that I setup.
+- Train the data scientist in working with their new development environment that I set up.
-- Train the data scientists to use best practices to setup their code editor.
+- Guide the data scientists to set up their code editor so they can work more comfortably.
-- Train the director in using Rancher to deploy the services.
+- Show the director how to use Rancher to deploy the services.

-I supported the data scientists.
+Supported data scientists

 - I shadowed the data scientists to see how I can help them to reduce their toil.
-- I migrated the data scientists from analysis using Mongo queries to pySpark.
+- I migrated the data scientists from using Mongo queries for data analysis to using PySpark.

 ### Start-up partner and developer at Map Decisions, 2014